aribis369/ML-Starter-Pack/README.md

 ### 14. Examples implemented using Tensorflow
   1. Digit classification from MNIST dataset using CNN
   2. Digit classification from MNIST dataset using ANN
+  3. Simple Reccurent Neural Network using Tensorflow.

 ### 15. Gradient Descent
-Implementation of gradient descent(an optimizing algorithm) from start.
+  1. Implementation of gradient descent(an optimizing algorithm) from start.
+  2. Implementation of MiniBatch Gradient Descent Algorithm

 ### 16. Stock Prediction using Long Short-Term Memory (LSTM)
 Recurrent Neural Networks allow information to persist, solving one major drawback of traditional neural nets.